Welcome to your new home

 - Shared TV and entry-phone installations.

-If you would like to make improvements or alterations to your home, please refer to the ‘About your lease and rights booklet’.
+If you'd like to make improvements or alterations to your home, please refer to the ‘About your lease and rights booklet’.

 Some of our developments have communal parking areas for use by you and your visitors.
 Usually parking is based on a first come, first served basis but on some developments, parking is allocated with the property.
 The plan within your lease will outline the area within your demise.

-If you have wheelie bins, it is your responsibility to ensure that they are placed in the specified area at the right time and is emptied by the refuse collectors.
+If you have wheelie bins, it's your responsibility to ensure that they're placed in the specified area at the right time and are emptied by the refuse collectors.

 Some of our developments have larger communal refuse bins which are stored in designated bin store areas.
 If you use the large communal refuse bins, please ensure your rubbish is packed into polythene bags.

-If your property is a flat, we are unable to grant permission for a pet to be kept, with the only exception being an assistance dog who provides support for a person with a disability.
+If your property is a flat, we're unable to grant permission for a pet to be kept, with the only exception being an assistance dog which provides support for a person with a disability.

 This section provides general information about living in your home.